loanstreet/deploy-scripts/README.md

 BEFORE_build="test"
 ```

 And define the logic to be executed during this step inside a `ds_exec_step()` function inside either the `deploy/scripts/steps/test.sh` file (for project wide step) or inside `deploy/environments/[environment name]/scripts/steps/test.sh` (for environment specific step).
+The environment specific logic, if present, will override the project-wide one.

-All the variables defined inside `app-config.sh` and `config.sh` are available in this function()
+All the variables defined inside `app-config.sh` and `config.sh` are available in this function.

 ```bash
 # deploy/scripts/steps/test.sh